isavcic/siok/README.md

 *Picture this*: you have a need to know that some network-attached service is functioning correctly, but the service in question doesn't include a ```/health``` route, it doesn't cache its health-check results and/or the health-checks don't cover all the dependent services **and** you're running Consul while you're reading this; well you're in luck: this API is for *you*.

 ## What is siok?
-**siok** is a simple API which aggregates and translates the health of a service a Consul Agent registers and monitors, alongside the health of the related entities, such as node health, service- and node-maintenance, in a JSON array of all entities related to the service with a HTTP 200 status code if all are passing, 503 otherwise.
+**siok** is a simple API which aggregates and translates the health of a service a Consul Agent registers and monitors, alongside the health of the related entities, such as node health, service- and node-maintenance, in a JSON array of all entities related to the service with a HTTP 200 status code if all are "passing" and/or "warning", 503 otherwise.

 In other words, you register a service **bar** with one health-check on the Consul-enabled host **foo**, you send a GET request to ```http://foo:31998/health?service=bar```, you get this HTTP 200 response back: